Name: Cypress College

 Campus: Cypress College is built on 110 acres.
 Construction began just 90 days before the college opened for instruction in September 1966.
 Today, the campus features 17 major buildings.

-Areas of Study: Cypress College has 10 instructional divisions, all headed by a dean: Business and Computer Information Systems (Henry Hua, Dean); Counseling and Student Development (Paul de Dios, Dean); Fine Arts (Katy Realista, Dean); Health Science (Rebecca Gomez, Interim Dean); Language Arts (Eldon Young, Dean); Library/Learning Resources (Treisa Cassens); Kinesiology (Richard Rams, Dean); Science/Engineering/Mathematics (Richard Fee, Dean); Social Science (Lisa Gaetje, Interim Dean); and Career Technical Education (Kathleen Reiland, Interim Dean).
+Areas of Study: Cypress College has 10 instructional divisions, all headed by a dean: Business and Computer Information Systems (Henry Hua, Dean); Counseling and Student Development (Paul de Dios, Dean); Fine Arts (Katy Realista, Dean); Health Science (Rebecca Gomez, Dean); Language Arts (Eldon Young, Dean); Library/Learning Resources (Treisa Cassens, Dean); Kinesiology (Richard Rams, Dean); Science/Engineering/Mathematics (Richard Fee, Dean); Social Science (Lisa Gaetje, Interim Dean); and Career Technical Education (Kathleen Reiland, Dean).

-Administration: In addition to Dr. Schilling, campus administration includes: Dr. Michael Kasler, Interim Executive Vice President; Vice President, Administrative Services (vacant); Phil Dykstra, Director of Institutional Research and Planning; Gail Taylor, Interim Executive Director, Foundation and Community Relations; and Marc Posner, Director of Campus Communications.
+Administration: In addition to Dr. Schilling, campus administration includes: Executive Vice President; Vice President (vacant), Administrative Services (vacant); Phil Dykstra, Director of Institutional Research and Planning; Howard Kummerman, Executive Director, Foundation and Community Relations; and Marc Posner, Director of Campus Communications.

-Employees: Cypress College employees more than 215 full-time faculty, over 400 part-time instructors, roughly 245 support staff and approximately 40 managers.
+Employees: Cypress College employs more than 215 full-time faculty, over 400 part-time instructors, roughly 245 support staff, and approximately 40 managers.

 Address: 9200 Valley View Street, Cypress, CA, 90630